tauri-apps/tauri-docs/docs/guides/distribution/sign-android.md

 # Android - Sigining APKs and AABs

 To publish on the Play Store, you need to give your app a digital signature.
 Use the following instructions to sign your app.
 On Android, there are two signing keys: deployment and upload.
-The end-users download the .apk signed with the ‘deployment key’.
-An ‘upload key’ is used to authenticate the .aab / .apk uploaded by developers onto the Play Store and is re-signed with the deployment key once in the Play Store.
+The end-users download the .apk signed with the "deployment key".
+An "upload key" is used to authenticate the .aab / .apk uploaded by developers onto the Play Store and is re-signed with the deployment key once in the Play Store.

-- It’s highly recommended to use the automatic cloud managed signing for the deployment key.
+- It's highly recommended to use the automatic cloud managed signing for the deployment key.
 For more information, see the [official Play Store documentation](https://support.google.com/googleplay/android-developer/answer/7384423?hl=en).

-## Create an upload keystore
+## Create an `upload` Keystore

 If you have an existing keystore, skip to the next step.
 If not, create one by either: